A Grassroots Progressive Movement based on Vashon-Maury Island, WA

 4) The 34th District Democrats have endorsed Shannon Braddock and Joe Nguyen at their June meeting.
 The Vashon Progressive Alliance finds it in everyone’s best interest to endorse the same candidates.
 If most progressives vote for one of these two endorsed candidates, it will ensure that at least one Democrat will make it to the General election in November.

-We have a specific policy on how we decide on endorsements.
-To read the policy, please click here.
+We have a policy on how we decide on endorsements.
+To read the current policy, please click here.
+We are in the process of revising this policy, and it will be discussed at the September meeting, and voted on then.
+To see the new proposed endorsement procedure, click here.